blmayer/ereandel/CONTRIBUTING.md

 ## First steps

-Feel free to navigate on the code, run code analisys tools etc, to spot bugs or vulnerabilities.
+Feel free to navigate on the code, run code analysis tools etc, to spot bugs or vulnerabilities.